bevyengine/bevy-website/release-content/0.14/release-notes/10756_hooks_and_observers.md

 Because adding and removing components can only be done in the context of exclusive world access, hooks are always run *immediately*, leaving no opportunity for desynchronization.

-By contrast, observers are a flexible tool intended for gameplay logic.
+By contrast, observers are a flexible tool intended for higher level application logic.
 They can listen to the same lifecycle events as hooks, but can also respond to custom, user-defined triggers.
 Their advantages over buffered events are clearest when you're targeting a specific entity, when combined with commands that emit triggers (to avoid ever entering a bad state),